I love orchids and love giving tips on how to grow them in your garden.

 Did you know that orchids have colonised most places on Earth?
-Well then, lets take a look at the cool growing Sarcochilus orchids (referred to by growers as Sarcs).
+Well then, let's take a look at growing the cool Sarcochilus orchids (referred to by growers as Sarcs).

 These monopodial and compact orchids are easy to grow and can make delightful houseplants positioned perhaps on a cool windowsill, in a shade-house or like mine, under a shelter.
 Sarcs have attractive fleshy green leaves and produce short racemes with numerous flowers, some of which are scented, like S. falcatus.

 Sarco = flesh; cheilos = lip (refers to the fleshy labellum)

 There are around 15 species of these charming spring to summer flowering orchids and these are nearly all endemic to eastern Australia.
 In the wild, lithophytic Sarc's grow on rocky outcrops, cliffs, gullies and mountains, while the epiphytic types are at home in trees.

 Sarcs thrive in shady places with plenty of air movement and quick drainage as most Sarcs in the wild endure their roots flooded regularly.

 Those of you that are lovers of history might appreciate that the genus Sarcochilus was established back in 1810 by Robert Brown which was for S. falcatus (orange blossom orchid)—an epiphytic orchid.

 You want your Sarc to produce racemes of flowers, right!

 Then you must take note of the cultural requirements.

 These are shade-loving (I find 50 - 60% is fine), cool growing orchids.
 Sarcs thrive with plenty of air movement and humidity so trying to replicate the Sarcs natural environment is beneficial to their success.
 I have mentioned seven aspects of Sarcochilus culture below: